Brand (play): Second act

-Brand enters the valley in which he was born, and finds great famine and need.
-The local bailiff distributes bread for the hungry in strict rations, and Brand questions the need for it.
-Meanwhile, a mother comes from the other side of the fjord, telling of her husband who needs absolution, because he, in dire need, killed one of his children rather than seeing him starve.
+In the valley where he was born, Brand finds great famine and need.
+The bailiff distributes bread for the hungry, and Brand questions the need for it.
+Meanwhile, a mother tells of her husband who needs absolution because he killed one of his children rather than seeing him starve.
 Then he harmed himself.
 Nobody dares to venture the rough fjord, but Brand goes in a boat and, to his surprise, Agnes follows him.
-Gerd eggs him on, screaming from the hills above.
-Together, Brand and Agnes sail across the fjord, and the man gets his absolution.
-Brand muses over the remaining children, and what this experience might do to them, when a couple of farmers show up and demand that he stay with them as their priest.
+Together, Brand and Agnes sail across the fjord, and the man receives absolution.
+A couple of farmers demand that he stay with them as their priest.
 Brand is reluctant to do this, but they use his own words against him, and he gives in.

-Agnes, sitting on the beach, reflects and tells of an "inner world being born" in one of Ibsen's best known soliloquies.
-She renounces her former fiancé Einar and chooses Brand.
+Agnes tells of an "inner world being born" in one of Ibsen's best known soliloquies.
+She renounces Einar and chooses Brand.
 In the end of the second act, we meet Brand's mother, and learn that he grew up under the glacier, in a dreary place with no sun.
-His mother robbed his father while he was on his deathbed, and as a consequence, Brand does not want her money, but she urges him to take it.

 Third act

 Some years later, Brand and Agnes live together with their son, Alf, who is grievously ill because of the climate.
-The local doctor urges him to leave for the sake of his son, and he hesitates.
-Meanwhile, Brand's mother is dying, and Brand impresses on her that she will not get her priest unless she gives all her money to charity.
-She refuses to do so, and so Brand refuses to go to her.
+The local doctor urges him to leave for the sake of his son, but he hesitates.
+Meanwhile, Brand's mother is dying, and Brand impresses on her that she will not receive absolution unless she gives all her money to charity.
+She refuses, and Brand refuses to go to her.

-On the question of his son's health, the doctor points out that it is right to be "humane", whereas Brand answers: "Was God humane towards his son?"
-He states that by modern standards, the sacrifice of Christ would have boiled down to a "diplomatic heavenly charter", and no more.
+On the question of his son's health, the doctor says that it is right to be "humane", whereas Brand answers: "Was God humane towards his son?"
+He states that by modern standards, the sacrifice of Christ would have boiled down to a "diplomatic heavenly charter".
 He clearly means that there is a difference between being a "human", and being a "humanist".
 In the end he almost gives in, but the farmers come to him and plead with him to stay.
 Then Gerd shows up, and states that evil forces will prevail if he leaves.
-The final straw is when she points out that the son is his "false god".
+The final straw is when she points out that his son is his "false god".
 Then he gives in and stays, knowing this will take his son's life.
-It is clear, however, that he wants Agnes to choose for him, and she answers: "Go the road your God appointed for you".
+It is clear that he wants Agnes to choose for him, and she answers: "Go the road your God appointed for you".